Maria Brink: Personal life

 At age 15, Brink gave birth to a son, Davion.
 She worked to support herself and her son as well as helping her mother to overcome a drug addiction.
 She is also an aspiring artist/painter going by the alias of 'Maria Brink's Wonderland'.
 Brink was in a relationship with DevilDriver bassist, Jonathan Miller.
 Brink was reported in 2020 in a relationship with Ded vocalist Joe Cotela.

 Influences

-Brink has cited Deftones, Pantera, M83 as some of her favorite bands.
+Brink has cited Deftones, Pantera, and M83 as some of her favorite bands.
 She was inspired by vocalists Sarah McLachlan and Phil Anselmo.
 Outside of music, Brink has cited Queen Elizabeth I, Mother Teresa, Joan of Arc, and her two mothers as the women that influenced her the most.